oroinc/documentation/book/installation.rst

 .. hint::

-    Read the article "`Configuring a Web Server`_" in the `Symfony Cookbook`_ for advanced configuration reference.
+    Read the article "`Configuring a Web Server`_" in the `Symfony Cookbook`_ for advanced configuration references.

 The Installation
 ----------------

-To finish the installation, you have to run the Oro Platform Application installation script.
-It checks your system requirements, performs migrations and sets up your database tables.
-You can run the install script in two different ways: visit the installation wizard using a web browser or run the ``install`` console command.
+To finish the installation, you'll need to run the Oro Platform Application installation script which checks your system requirements, performs migrations and sets up your database tables.
+You can run the install script in two
+ways: visit the installation wizard using a web browser, or run the ``install`` console command.

 #.
 Use a browser to access the Oro Platform Application installation wizard
-   at ``http://bap.tutorial/install.php`` and click on *Begin installation*.
+   at ``http://bap.tutorial/install.php`` and click *Begin installation*.
    The installation wizard now checks your system configuration:

    .. image:: /images/book/installation/wizard-1.png

-   Fix any issue and click refresh.
-When your system configuration meets the Oro Platform Application requirements, click on the *Next* button.
-You will be guided to step 2 where you have to specify your application configuration:
+   Fix any issues and click refresh.
+When your system configuration meets the Oro Platform Application requirements, click *Next*.
+You will be guided to Step 2 where you'll specify your application configuration:

    .. image:: /images/book/installation/wizard-2.png